paulecraig79/Group-13-SEM/use-cases/use-case-3.md

 ### Trigger

-A request for population information is sent to HR.
+A request for population information is sent to the project team.

 ## MAIN SUCCESS SCENARIO